almostambidextrous/MCSatNav/README.txt

 - v1.0.0 doesn't fuss with banners, but still contains the recipe.

-- v0.1 is stripped down to just the basics.
-To get the satnav you'll have to enter the command: /function satnav:give
+- v0.5.0 is stripped down to just the basics.
+To get the satnav you'll have to enter the command: /trigger get_satnav [this can be done even if you're not op]

-With v0.1 & v1, the first right-click sets the target at your current location.
+With v0.5 & v1, the first right-click sets the target at your current location.
 Moving and clicking again will reset it there; clicking twice in the same spot will clear the satnav and stop it tracking.